 If a club or organisation does not have its own policy, (or evidence of formal compliance with the safeguarding requirements of an appropriate governing body), a copy of this Policy will be distributed with the Terms and Conditions of Hire.
 The club/organisation will then be required to commit to adhere to the provisions of this Policy.

-Council premises and will make appropriate reports or referrals under this Policy should it have any concerns about the activity or arrangements of the club / organisation in question.

 Use of Contractors

 The Council and its Employees, Elected Members and volunteers will exercise reasonable care to ensure that contractors undertaking work on behalf of the Authority are appropriately supervised and monitored.